renaissance-publishing/renaissance/content/chapters/21-races.md

     libertine and indulgent in the pursuit of mortal pleasure (when they have the opportunity).

-  - As a result, they may appear to be humble, simple and rustic—until evening descends, when the party drugs come out.
+  - As a result, they may appear to be humble, simple and rustic — until evening descends, when the party drugs come out.

-  - Vitals:
+#### Vitals

 - Old Age: 130 Years
 - Average Height: 80cm
 - Average Weight: 18kg
+- Diet: Omnivore (preferential herbivore)

 - DUR 25, ST 20
 - \+5 INT, +5 COO, +10 WIL
 - Movement: Foot 4 / 12
 - Senses: Normal, Low-Light
+- Sizes: Small
 - Tags: Natural, Humanoid, Gnome
 - Language Group: HHED
-  - Size: Gnomes are Small
 - Alchemically Attuned: Gnomes double the duration of drugs, and Gnomes receive a +10 bonus to checks to resist the effects of drugs.

-  - Optional Background: Gnomish Burrow
+#### Optional Background: Gnomish Burrow

 - 10 ranks in Craft: Alchemy
 - 10 ranks in one other Technical skill
 - 10 ranks in Stealth
 - one skill kit
 - one potion of Cost: Moderate, or 5 potions of Cost: Minor
 - the Unique Outlook neutral trait
 - Special: You do not receive one dot in Common for free, the way most characters do.
 Instead, you receive one dot in Worldspine Kobold (group DDK).

 ### Halflings